-Despite what well-meaning friends may tell you, brake wear is unique to every driver depending on:
+Despite what well-meaning friends may tell you, brake wear is unique to every driver depending on a few factors:

-Brakes wear a little every time they are applied so stop and go traffic, aggressive driving habits and a heavily loaded vehicle will require replacement much sooner than single passenger, long highway commutes.
+Brakes wear a little every time they are applied, so those subjected to stop-and-go traffic, aggressive driving habits and a heavily loaded vehicle will require replacement much sooner than those used in single-passenger, long highway commutes.

 It’s a commonly held belief that the signs of brake system issues are readily noticeable to the driver.
-A pulsing brake pedal, a high-pitched squeal or worse yet harsh grinding sounds are certainly indicators that your brake system requires maintenance – but by the time you experience any of these conditions it may be too late for minor repairs.
-Regular inspection and maintenance by your Mopar® Service Experts can resolve discreet issues within your braking system (dragging, seized calipers, worn pads, etc.) before they lead to larger issues – impacting both the safety of your vehicle and the significance of the repair.
+A pulsing brake pedal, a high-pitched squeal or, worse yet, harsh grinding sounds are certainly indicators that your brake system requires maintenance – but by the time you experience any of these conditions, it may be too late for minor repairs.
+Regular inspection and maintenance by your Mopar® service experts can resolve discrete issues within your braking system (dragging, seized calipers, worn pads, etc.) before they lead to larger issues – impacting both the safety of your vehicle and the significance of the repair.

-Softer pads (organic) offer better stopping power but at the expense of wear, ceramic pads on the other hand have a much longer lifespan but give up a little stopping power.
-Economical brake components typically have a shorter life span than more quality products designed to specifically for your vehicle.
-Ask you Mopar® Service Expert about the options and which brakes are right for you.VISIT THE MOPAR® EXPRESS LANE
+Softer pads (organic) offer better stopping power but at the expense of wear; ceramic pads, on the other hand, have a much longer lifespan but give up a little stopping power.
+Economical brake components typically have a shorter life span than high-quality products designed specifically for your vehicle.
+Ask your Mopar® service expert about the options and which brakes are right for you.Visit the Mopar® Express Lane

 There are many brands of filters out there.
 I know it can be confusing, but I would use the air filter that was designed and engineered for your vehicle.
-If you’re driving a Chrysler, Dodge, FIAT, Jeep® or Ram, Mopar® air filters are the best option.
+If you’re driving a Chrysler, Dodge, FIAT®, Jeep® or Ram Brand vehicle, Mopar® air filters are the best option.
 They’re designed to achieve high, virtually unrestricted airflow while maintaining filtration levels critical to ensuring long engine life.
-However, if you’re driving another make we have you covered with either our Mopar® branded air filters or our Magneti Marelli offered by Mopar® air filters offer excellent value and performance.
+However, if you’re driving another make, we have you covered with either our Mopar® branded air filters or our Magneti Marelli Offered by Mopar® air filters, which offer excellent value and performance.
 Both are available in our parts department.
-Also, no matter what make or model vehicle you drive, we can check and replace your air filter right here in our Mopar® Service Lane.VISIT THE MOPAR® EXPRESS LANE
+Also, no matter what make or model vehicle you drive, we can check and replace your air filter right here in our Mopar® service lane.Visit the Mopar® Express Lane

 Cabin air filters keep airborne contaminants and irritants out of the vehicle's cabin.
-Mopar® Cabin Air Filters trap a wide variety of contaminants, including dust, mold, pollen, smoke, allergens and even odors.
-Furthermore, they offer advanced charcoal filtration technology for allergy sensitive vehicle owners bothered by airborne pollen and dust.
-If you need your cabin air filter checked or replaced, we can do it right here in our Mopar® Service Lane.
-We’re sure to have the right cabin air filter in our parts department at your Chrysler, Dodge, FIAT, Jeep® or Ram dealer.
-Stop by, and we’ll take care of it for you.VISIT THE MOPAR® EXPRESS LANE
+Mopar cabin air filters trap a wide variety of contaminants, including dust, mold, pollen, smoke, allergens and even odours.
+Furthermore, they offer advanced charcoal filtration technology for allergy-sensitive vehicle owners bothered by airborne pollen and dust.
+If you need your cabin air filter checked or replaced, we can do it right here in our Mopar service lane.
+We’re sure to have the right cabin air filter in our parts department at your Chrysler, Dodge, FIAT, Jeep or Ram dealer.
+Stop by, and we’ll take care of it for you.Visit the Mopar® Express Lane

-For optimal performance, your cabin air filter should be replaced every 12 months or 18,000 km.
-By the way, we check and replace cabin air filters in our Mopar® Service Lane.
-Our parts department is sure to have the cabin air filter you need in stock if you need one.
-So bring your vehicle into a Chrysler, Dodge, FIAT, Jeep® or Ram dealer so we can take care of that for you.VISIT THE MOPAR® EXPRESS LANE
+For optimal performance, your cabin air filter should be replaced every 12 months or 18,000 kilometres.
+By the way, we check and replace cabin air filters in our Mopar service lane.
+Our parts department is sure to have the new cabin air filter you need in stock if you require one.
+So bring your vehicle into a Chrysler, Dodge, FIAT, Jeep or Ram dealer so we can take care of that for you.Visit the Mopar® Express Lane

 Here are the most common signs that a battery replacement is needed:

-It's best to stick with your manufacturer's recommended battery replacement or an Original Equipment Manufacturer battery.
-OEM Parts are specifically designed for your vehicle and offer a seamless transition.
+It's best to stick with your manufacturer's recommended battery replacement or an original equipment manufacturer (OEM) battery.
+OEM parts are specifically designed for your vehicle and offer a seamless transition.
 Also, OEM batteries usually include a limited warranty upon purchase.
 Some replacement batteries are designed specifically for extreme temperatures, so choose a battery that best suits your driving habits and climates.
-To determine if it’s time for replacement or if you’re unsure which battery will best suit your needs, see your Chrysler, Dodge, FIAT, Jeep® or Ram dealer.
-They’re sure to have the right battery for your vehicle in their parts department and they can install it right there.VISIT THE MOPAR® EXPRESS LANE
+To determine if it’s time for replacement or if you’re unsure which battery will best suit your needs, see your Chrysler, Dodge, FIAT®, Jeep® or Ram dealer.
+They’re sure to have the right battery for your vehicle in their parts department and they can install it right there.Visit the Mopar® Express Lane

-Your vehicle’s steering and suspension are calibrated for optimal performance to maximize fuel economy and safety while at the same time minimizing wear and tear on your vehicles components.
-Even without nudging curbs, or hitting potholes the simple rigors of everyday driving can cause these systems to fall out of calibration – best case causing premature wear of steering and suspension component as well as your tires, worst case making your vehicle unpredictable and unsafe as you travel down the road.
+Your vehicle’s steering and suspension are calibrated for optimal performance to maximize fuel economy and safety while at the same time minimizing wear and tear on your vehicle’s components.
+Even without nudging curbs or hitting potholes, the simple rigors of everyday driving can cause these systems to fall out of calibration – in the best-case scenario, causing premature wear of steering and suspension component as well as your tires; in the worst-case scenario, making your vehicle unpredictable and unsafe as you travel down the road.

 Look for tires that are the equivalent to the originals in size, quality and performance.
 Refer to your original tire for proper size or check your owner’s manual.
-Failure to use manufacturer recommended replacement tires might adversely affect the safety, handling and ride of your Chrysler, Dodge, FIAT, Jeep® or Ram vehicle.
+Failure to use manufacturer-recommended replacement tires might adversely affect the safety, handling and ride of your Chrysler, Dodge, FIAT®, Jeep® or Ram Brand vehicle.
 Also, you should be aware that replacing original tires with a different size might result in false speedometer and odometer readings.
-Your Mopar® dealer has the right tires for your vehicle in stock at very competitive prices.
+Your Mopar dealer has the right tires for your vehicle in stock at very competitive prices.